vinay-sj/Issue-Tracker/README.md

 * We will modularize the client-side code using Webpack.
 * In the front-end we use `import` statement instead of `require`.
 * Weback can combine the steps of Babel transform and then putting the files together by using helpers called `loaders`.
 To run Babel transforms we need Babel loader.
+* Each React component should be placed in it's own file, especially if the component is a stateful one.
+The stateless components can be combined with other components.

 ## Chapter 7